ledgetech/ledge/README.md

 ### Enabling ESI

 Note that simply [enabling](#esi_enabled) ESI might not be enough.
 We also check the [content type](#esi_content_types) against the allowed types specified, but more importantly ESI processing is contingent upon the [Edge Architecture Specification](https://www.w3.org/TR/edge-arch/).
-When enabled, Ledge will advertise capabilities upstream with the `Surrogate-Capability` request header, and expect the origin to include a `Surrogate-Control` header delegating ESI processing to Ledge.
+When enabled, Ledge will advertise capabilities upstream with the `Surrogate-Capability` request header, and expect the upstream response to include a `Surrogate-Control` header delegating ESI processing to Ledge.

-If your origin is not ESI aware, a common approach is to bind to the [after\_upstream\_request](#after_upstream_request) event in order to add the `Surrogate-Control` header manually.
+If your upstream is not ESI aware, a common approach is to bind to the [after\_upstream\_request](#after_upstream_request) event in order to add the `Surrogate-Control` header manually.
 E.g.

 ```lua
 handler:bind("after_upstream_request", function(res)